Medesko/wp-citybox/README.md

 WP Citybox plugin
 ============
 ##Goals
+2) create a plugin which

                 a) allows to add a city name to a post

                 b) lets posts be searchable using WordPress search by city

-c) should display by adding a shortcut code
+                c) should display by adding a shortcut code:

 ## How use